 If you decide to wear a face covering, which one do you choose?
-There are so many options right now (although sometimes low availability), and some are better for biking and working out than others.
-It’s mostly a trade off between breathability and protection, so pick the one that best suits you for your ride.
+There are so many options right now, and some are better for biking and working out than others.
+It’s mostly a trade off between breathability and protection while maintaining comfort, so pick the one that best suits you for your ride.
 (And don’t use a mask with exhaust valves as that defeats the purpose of the mask!
 Those are primarily to protect from pollution, not viruses.)

 For me, the weather also changes which mask is the best for biking.
 When it’s hotter, I prefer the surgical mask (or another light cloth mask) because it’s light and easy.
 If it’s cooler I may wear the shemagh around my neck like a scarf and pull it up when necessary.
 For winter bike commuting, I may be wearing a neck scarf or balaclava anyway to stay warm!

 If you have a few options at home already and you want to test how much protection and breathability each one has, put your hand in front of the mask and blow out.
 Most of the ones I’ve used I haven’t felt much of anything when blowing out.
 If you do, maybe try a different option.
 Then try to run around the block and see how you feel.
 If you wear glasses while biking, make sure you can get them to not fog up while you’re moving.

 If you’re headed how for a long time, maybe bring an extra mask so in case the first mask gets wet from all your breathing.
 Like wet socks, face masks don’t function well or feel great once they get wet!

 The are three general options of masks to choose from: surgical masks, cloth masks, and N95 (or stronger) masks.